Publishing XML Events via MQTT

 - In the Single Simulation tab of the panel, select values as follows:

-Siddhi App Name
+Siddhi App Name:PublishMqttInXmlFormatStream Name:SweetProductionStream

 - In the

-fields, enter 'toffee' and '45.24' respectively.
+namefield andamountfields, enter 'toffee' and '45.24' respectively.
 Then click Send to send the event. - Send some more events.

 Viewing the Results¶

-.
+See the output in the terminal of {SI-Tooling-Home}/samples/sample-clients/mqtt-consumer.
 You will get the output as follows (example for 3 events):

 [java] [org.apache.axiom.om.util.StAXUtils] : XMLStreamReader is org.apache.axiom.util.stax.dialect.SJSXPStreamReaderWrapper